New Mexico's 3rd congressional district

 New Mexico's 3rd congressional district serves the northern half of New Mexico, including the state's Capital, Santa Fe.
 The district has a significant Native American presence, encompassing most of the New Mexico portion of the Navajo Nation, situated in the northwest corner of the state, and most of the Puebloan peoples reservations.
 The current Representative is Democrat Teresa Leger Fernandez.

+Ever since Mary Peltola of Alaska's at-large congressional district lost re-election in 2024, this district has been the largest United States congressional district by land area to be represented by a Democrat.

 History

 The district was created as a result of the redistricting cycle after the 1980 census.
 Ben Ray Luján, who was elected to the seat in 2008, ran successfully for the United States Senate in 2020, leaving the seat open.
 Democratic nominee Teresa Leger Fernandez defeated Republican Alexis Johnson in the 2020 general election.